process1183/roomba-rpi/docs/ros2_rpizw_build.md

-To build ROS2 for the RPi ZW, you will need a Debian 10 build environment (I recommend using a schroot, container, or virtual machine), and a Raspberry Pi Zero W with the Raspberry Pi OS installed.
+To build ROS2 for the RPi ZW, you will need a Debian 10 build environment (I recommend using a schroot, container, or virtual machine), and a Raspberry Pi Zero W with the Raspberry Pi OS (Legacy, Debian 10 Buster) installed.

 ## Building the Cross-Compilation Toolchain ##